Intuitive design, interface, and simple layouts are key to keeping people on your site. Is your login experience driving users away?

 It's not clear where the login is for SSLPrivateProxy, shown below.
 Is it “Getting Started,” “Login,” or “Register”?
 Any of these, which are all located in the upper left-hand corner, could be entry points for the site.

 Counterintuitive design for login panels can frustrate customers and waste their time.
 The login panel should be front and center on the landing page.
 Or, if not center, at least easily accessible as soon as the customer enters the website.

 Customers have to spend an extra second deciding which one to click on.
 And even from there, instead of a small login widget, which hovers upon a click over the landing page, customers are taken to a completely new page to log in.
 This login wastes time and might even prompt some customers to leave or avoid using the site.

 Easy Login Keeps Customers Happy and Boosts Company Growth

-Clean and easy login can not only boost customer experience, but it can lead to drive MRR.
+Clean and easy login can not only boost the user's experience, but it can lead to drive MRR.
 Customers love social login so much it's even driving growth and conversion rates for many companies who have employed it.
 One company reported that social logins lead to a 40-60% increase in conversion rates for them.
 Some said they saw a whopping 130% increase in conversions due to social login.